vimal4david/application-log-extractor/README.md

-# application-log-extractor
+# Application Log Extractor
-Program which filters application request log extracts by a number of different properties
+Program which filters application request log extracts by a number of different properties.